While many early-career researchers (ECR) already contribute substantially to peer review as co-referees, their work is often unrecognized.

 Peer review training

 In January, EMBO Press hosted a first training and discussion forum for ECR referees.
-The webinar offered insights into how editors use referee reports in editorial decision-making, what makes a review helpful for authors, and gave participants the opportunity to share their experiences and discuss future development of the project.
+The webinar offered insights into how editors use referee reports in editorial decision-making and what makes a review helpful for authors, and gave participants the opportunity to share their experiences and discuss future development of the project.